THRUSHWANTH/Break_into_data_ml_challenge/README.md

 1. **Generate Model Artifacts**: Train the XGBoost model and save it as a model artifact.
 2. **Upload to Google Cloud Storage (GCS)**: Upload the model artifact to a designated GCS bucket.
 3. **Import the Model into Vertex AI**: Import the model into Vertex AI for deployment.
-4. **Deploy to Vertex Endpoint**: Deploy the model to a Vertex endpoint for serving predictions.
+4. **Deploy to Vertex Endpoint**: Deploy the model to a Vertex endpoint for serving next month predictions for every customer.

-## Usage Instructions
-1. **Data Preprocessing**: Process the solar data to extract and engineer relevant features.
-2. **Model Training**: Train the XGBoost model using the preprocessed data.
-3. **Model Evaluation**: Evaluate the model's performance on a test dataset.
-4. **Deployment**: Deploy the trained model to Google Cloud's Vertex AI for real-time predictions.

 ## Technologies Used
 - **Programming Languages**: Python
-- **Libraries**: XGBoost, Pandas, NumPy, Scikit-learn, Matplotlib
+- **Libraries**: XGBoost, Pandas, NumPy, Scikit-learn, Matplotlib, statsmodels
 - **Platform**: Google Cloud (Vertex AI, Google Cloud Storage)

 ## Conclusion
 This project successfully developed and deployed an XGBoost model to forecast solar home electricity consumption.
-The integration of SARIMA and XGBoost models, combined with deployment on Google Cloud's Vertex AI, provides a robust solution for managing renewable energy in the power system.
+The development of XGBoost modelf, combined with deployment on Google Cloud's Vertex AI, provides a robust solution for managing renewable energy in the power system.
 The forecasting model aids in optimal energy management, contributing to Ausgrid's sustainability goals.